-Clinical Guideline Recommendation(s) patients in non-institutional settings.
+Clinical Guideline Recommendation(s) Clinical Guideline Recommendation(s) patients in non-institutional settings.
 At least six weeks of chemoprophylaxis will be required for children less than nine years of age.
 When antiviral chemoprophylaxis is used in a household after the diagnosis of influenza in one family member, chemoprophylaxis should be continued for 10 days.
 In patients at high risk for complications from influenza for whom influenza vaccination is contraindicated, unavailable or expected to have low effectiveness, chemoprophylaxis should continue for the duration that influenza viruses are circulating in the community during influenza season.
 On the basis of antiviral susceptibility patterns current as of March 2009: For influenza A (H1N1), zanamivir or an adamantine (preferably rimantadine due to a more tolerable adverse event profile) should be used for chemoprophylaxis.
 Oseltamivir should not be used.
 For influenza A (H3N2), oseltamivir or zanamivir should be used for chemoprophylaxis.
-The adamantanes should not be used for chemoprophylaxis.
-The adamantaries should not be used.
-If subtype information is unavailable, either zanamivir or combination oseltamivir and rimantadine therapy should be used for influenza A chemoprophylaxis.
+The adamantanes should not be If subtype information is unavailable, either zanamivir or combination oseltamivir and rimantadine therapy should be used for influenza A chemoprophylaxis.
 Oseltamivir or zanamivir should be used for influenza B chemoprophylaxis.
 Outbreak management in institutional settings All residents with laboratory-confirmed influenza virus infection should be treated with an appropriate influenza antiviral medication.
 After one case of laboratory-confirmed influenza, all patients in the facility subsequently developing influenza-like illness should be considered for treatment.
-During documented outbreaks of influenza in long term care facilities, all regident should receive influenza antiviral shomeographylavia. all resident should receive influenza antiviral chemoprophylaxis, regardless of influenza vaccination status.
+During documented outbreaks of influenza in long term care facilities. all resident should receive influenza antiviral chemoprophylaxis, regardless of influenza vaccination status.
 For all institutional employees who are unable to receive influenza vaccine or for whom vaccine is contraindicated or expected to be ineffective, antiviral chemoprophylaxis should be administered.
 Antiviral chemoprophylaxis should be continued for 14 days or for seven days after the onset of symptoms in the last person infected, whichever is longer.
-World Health Clinicians should administer oseltamivir treatment as soon as possible Organization Rapid in patients with confirmed or strongly suspected H5N1 infection (strong Advice Guideline Panel recommendation, very low quality evidence). on Avian Influenza: Clinicians might administer zanamivir in patients with confirmed or World Health Organization Rapid strongly suspected infection with H5N1 virus (weak recommendation, Advice Guidelines for very low quality evidence).Clinicians should not administer amantadine or rimantadine alone as Pharmacological first-line treatment to patients with confirmed or strongly suspected Management of human infection with H5N1 if neuraminidase inhibitors are available Sporadic Human (strong recommendation, very low quality evidence).
-Infection with Avian Clinicians might administer amantadine or rimantadine as a first-line Influenza A (H5N1) treatment to patients with confirmed or strongly suspected infection with
+World Health Organization Rapid Advice Guideline Panel on Avian Influenza: World Health Organization Rapid Clinicians should administer oseltamivir treatment as soon as possible in patients with confirmed or strongly suspected H5N1 infection (strong recommendation, very low quality evidence).
+Clinicians might administer zanamivir in patients with confirmed or strongly suspected infection with H5N1 virus (weak recommendation, very low quality evidence).
+Advice Guidelines for Pharmacological Management of Sporadic Human Infection with Avian Influenza A (H5N1) Clinicians should not administer amantadine or rimantadine alone as first-line treatment to patients with confirmed or strongly suspected human infection with H5N1 if neuraminidase inhibitors are available (strong recommendation, very low quality evidence).
+Clinicians might administer amantadine or rimantadine as a first-line treatment to patients with confirmed or strongly suspected infection with